MacBook Pro Review (M5, M5 Pro, M5 Max): Performance, Battery, Display & Buying Guide

 …this machine makes sense.

-You’re paying for sustained performance, a stunning display, real ports, long battery life, and a system that doesn’t slow down under pressure.
+You’re paying for sustained performance, a high-quality display, real ports, long battery life, and a system that doesn’t slow down under pressure.

 If your needs are lighter — browsing, documents, streaming, casual creative work — the MacBook Air is still the better value.